 The path is frequently blocked by fallen trees, through which I duck and dive.

-The path levels out and merges into a little stream, but luckily a series of boardwalks saves my feet from a dunking.
+It levels out and merges into a little stream, but luckily a series of boardwalks save my feet from a dunking.

 Shortly afterwards, the path emerges back out onto the B5278, opposite a tall stand of bamboo.
-There’s still no pavement, but just round the corner I reach the bridge over the Leven, and take a left turn just before it down a quiet private lane.
+There’s still no pavement, but just round the corner I reach the bridge over the Leven, and take a left turn just prior to it, down a quiet private lane.

 The lane is flanked by wild flowers, several of which I don’t recognise, but most of which the PlantSnap app on my phone does…